arquivo/arquivo404/README.md

 ### Adding web archives to search for the broken URL

-Sometimes a missing page that isn't available in Arquivo.pt may have been preserved by other archives such as the [Internet Archive](https://archive.org/).
+Sometimes a broken URL isn't available in Arquivo.pt but it was preserved by other archives such as the [Internet Archive](https://archive.org/).
 Arquivo404 supports adding web archives that support the Memento protocol, as long as they have [CORS enabled](#web-archives-must-have-cors-enabled).

 ```html
 <script type="text/javascript">